COVID-19 Resource Hub

 • Abdominal cramping

-How do I tell the difference between a cold, flu, and COVID-19?
+How do I tell the difference between a cold, flu, and COVID?

-The common cold, influenza (flu), and COVID-19 share many symptoms.
-Get tested for COVID-19 as soon as possible where testing is available and quarantine until you are notified of your test results.
+The common cold, influenza (flu), and COVID share many symptoms.
+Get tested for COVID as soon as possible and quarantine if you test positive.

-What should I do if I am experiencing COVID-19 symptoms?
+What should I do if I am experiencing COVID symptoms?

 If someone is showing any of these signs, seek emergency care immediately: